Do I have torn abdominal muscles (Diastasis Recti) or just a bit of excess tummy fat?

 The stretching of the abdominal area during pregnancy causes the two main panels of muscle down the middle of your abs to separate.
 This leaves a ‘bulge’, which is a sign of the place where those muscles have separated.

-The good news is that diastasis Recti can be fixed.
-Although if your muscles are actually split to the level where they have left a gap, a rounded tummy and a persistent post-baby belly bulge, this will often involve surgery.
+The good news is that diastasis Recti can be addressed.
+Although if your muscles are actually split to the level where they have left a gap and a rounded abdomen, this will often involve surgery.

 How can you know if you have torn abs or something else?